tlevine/dada.pink/notes/retirement.rst

 in most countries encourage making less money rather than making more money.
 And finally, I generally prefer the slow approaches to things.

+But I don't like this approach because I don't want to count on being able to find work that pays this well in 20 years.
+I see too many people who did computer stuff 20 years ago and can't find work anymore.
+And the ones who can find work have to stay on top of career things, so it doesn't seem as much like retirement.

 If I save up lots of money at once
 ====================================
 How much do I need to save if I save up lots of money at once?